 After five years, the student gets a raise to $45,000, so his payments go up to $2,790 a year ($232.50 per month).
 Over the full 10 years, he pays back a total of $26,350 — less than the $40,000 he actually received.
 For this student, the ISA was clearly a bargain.
 If he’d taken out a 10-year student loan at 6% instead, he’d have paid a total of $53,289, more than twice as much.

-Over the course of five years, this student pays a total of $97,000 back to the ISA.
-If she’d taken out a five-year student loan at 6%, she would have paid back only $81,197, saving nearly $16,000.
+She ends up repaying a total of $92,400 to the ISA ($23,100 for each year).
+If she’d taken out a 10-year private student loan at 9%, she would have paid back only $79,048, saving over $13,350.
+If her parents had funded her education through a Parent PLUS loan, the payments would have totaled $53,900, for a savings of $38,500.
 So for this student, a traditional student loan would have been a much better deal.

-Many schools that offer ISAs, such as Purdue, provide a comparison calculator to help you estimate how much you can expect to pay with an ISA.
-Enter your major and year of graduation, and it shows you how much your payments are likely to be based on the average salary for people in that field.
+Many schools that offer ISAs, such as Purdue, provide a comparison tool to help you estimate how much you can expect to pay with an ISA.
+Enter your major, graduation year, and expected income, and it shows you how much you will pay in total.
 You can use this number to compare the costs of an ISA to a student loan for the same amount.